saumatya/WeatherApp/README.md

 ### Chrome Dev Tools Usage
 Chrome Developer Tools were instrumental for testing and debugging:
 - **Console**: `console.log()` statements were used for debugging the application and checking data responses.
 - **Network Tab**: API requests and responses were monitored in real-time to ensure correct data fetching and error handling.
-Easy to check if the endpoint url , request payload  is correct.
+Easy to check if the endpoint url , request payload  is correct, checking HTTP status response code.
+It was also handy to see the loading time of slow response of Gemini api.
 - **Application Tab**: The data stored in local storage like language setting and favorite places can be viewed here.
+- **Elements Tab**: The Elements Tab was used to inspect CSS elements and perform real-time CSS editing to adjust and render UI elements properly
+- **Sources Tab**: The Sources Tab was used to add breakpoints in the source code, step in and out of functions to investigate errors, evaluate variables, and debug the application.

 These testing methods ensured the app's functionality and robustness, confirming that weather data was accurate and the UI was user-friendly.